Voron3D-wiki/voron3d-wiki/docs/MMUs/MMU-home.md

 ---

 ### 3. **Anycubic MMU**
-- **Description**: Anycubic's solution for multi-material printing, offering basic functionality for up to three filaments.
+- **Description**: Anycubic's solution for multi-material printing, originally released with the kobra 3 3dprinter, it will soon be supported by the upcoming anycubic s1 aswell.
 - [Learn More](./Anycubic-MMU.md)

 ---